Maes (rapper): Legal issues

 In January 2025, Maes was arrested in Morocco, after leaving his residence in Dubai.
 His detention was reportedly related to a local investigation into an alleged kidnapping and unlawful confinement.
 He is currently remanded in Tangier 2 local prison.
 Although a French warrant had been issued for his arrest in October 2023, the Moroccan arrest was not connected to that case.
 The French warrant stemmed from Maes' failure to appear at his trial for "group assault" involving a 2018 incident outside a recording studio.
 In absentia, he was sentenced to 10 months in prison and fined €10,000.
 He has also been linked to several investigations concerning gang-related violence and drug trafficking in the Île-de-France region.
 In December 2024, he canceled a scheduled concert at Paris' Accor Arena due to the outstanding warrant.

+On 25 November, 2025, Maes was sentenced to 7 years in prison at the Tangier Criminal Court of First Instance.
+He was found guilty of "forming a criminal organisation, attempted abduction and unlawful confinement."